 • Moderate light

-13. Sweet Potato Vine – Best Ornamental Vine For Water Pots
+13. Sweet Potato Vine – Best Ornamental Vine in Water Pots

-For beginners, Sweet Potato Vine (Ipomoea batatas) grows surprisingly well in water containers.
-The plant produces attractive trailing vines with vibrant green or purple leaves.
+Sweet Potato Vine (Ipomoea batatas) produces trailing vines with vibrant green or purple foliage.
+It roots quickly in water jars and grows rapidly.

-Sweet potato vines grow quickly and can fill containers with lush foliage.
-Regular trimming keeps the plant compact and healthy.
+The plant fills containers with lush decorative foliage.
+Regular trimming keeps it compact and healthy.

 Pros